Skip to main content

 Built-in vs custom schemas

-Every account has access to built-in schemas like raw and normalized_trades.
-You can use them by name when creating an export:
+Every account has access to built-in schemas like raw and normalized.
+Reference them by name when creating an export:

 {